Legal aid in proceedings in France

 25%

-Your tax household is made up of 4 people
+Your tax household is composed of 4 people

 You can benefit from full legal aid if your reference tax income and the value of your movable and immovable assets do not exceed the following ceilings: